vaishnavivaishu115/ScreenshotTool/README.md

  Screenshot Tool

-This is a simple tool that automates screenshot capture and saves the images directly to a Word document.
+This is a simple tool that i developed to reduce my manaul effort in my company this automates screenshot capture and saves the images directly to a Word document.
 Useful for testers, document creators, and anyone who frequently needs to record visual content.

 Features